damianjurkiewicz/BB9/README.md

 > *“Documentation provides traceability, repeatability, and ensures the understanding is maintained throughout the project life cycle.”*
 > — **NASA Systems Engineering Handbook (SP-6105)**

-This repository documents the full mechatronic development workflow of a CNC machine controlled by PLC — combining CAD, control logic, requirements, and production data.
-It follows a lightweight PLM strategy based on version-controlled, transparent artifacts:
-Markdown, CSV, Python scripts, and traceable links to Jira tasks and CAD components.